TrebitschTheReal/cakeStore/README.md

 You're all set!

-If you run into any trouble, first try these:
+If you run into any core bug like thing, try these first:

 ```
 php artisan cache:clear &&